danyspin97/ttab.vim/README.md

 ## Description

-This plugin tries to colm the lack of shortcuts for the :term command, which have been introduced lately. ttab.vim let you create terminal buffers in split and tabs, in the same way you would do in tmux.
+This plugin tries to colm the lack of shortcuts for :term, which have been introduced lately. ttab.vim let you create terminal buffers in split and tabs, in the same way you would do in tmux.
-It does not try to replace command like :split and :vsplit; instead it only add prefixes for command which take a lot of keystrokes (:tabnew or :vs\<CR>:term\<CR>).
+It does not try to replace :split and :vsplit; instead it only add prefixes for commands which take a lot of keystrokes (:tabnew or :vs\<CR>:term\<CR>).

 ## Installation